-All GIS data must be in New Jersey State Plane Coordinates (SPC) in North American Vertical Datum 1988 (NAD88) projected using Transverse Mercator.
-NAD88 is required for mapping in the horizontal plane, while the North America Vertical Datum (NAVD93) is required for the vertical plane.
+All GIS data must be in New Jersey State Plane Coordinates (SPC) in North American Datum 1983 (NAD83) projected using Transverse Mercator.
+NAD83 is required for mapping in the horizontal plane, while the North America Vertical Datum (NAVD88) is required for the vertical plane.

 All data must be delivered in foot length measure.
 The accuracy test compare the position of points whose locations or elevations are shown against positions as determined by surveys of a higher accuracy.
 The error factor must be less than that required by NMAS.
 Data not meeting the error requirement will be resubmitted to the consultant and corrected at the consultant's expense.

-GIS data must be delivered in standard media and digital formats: Esn 9x personal or enterprise/individual geodatabases with the ESRI standard topology rules.
+GIS data must be delivered in standard media and digital formats: ESRI 10.X personal or enterprise/individual geodatabases with the ESRI standard topology rules.
 The spatial topology should not contain any overshoots, slivers, open polygons, unlabeled polygons, or unresolved line segment intersections.
 Data should be topologically clean and error free.

 All attributes should be coded according to Rutgers University requirements.
 Nationally recognized coding requirements are acceptable for soils, wetlands, and land use.